 Note: Google Cloud does not allow you to create a disk of size less than 10 GB from the dynamic image.

-- After you have added the new disk created from the dynamic image, you can click on Create to create the VA Instance template.
+k.
+After you add the new disk created from the dynamic image, you can click Create to create the VA Instance template.

 Note: Before performing this task, you must complete the one-time task of preparing the VA instance template.

-The VA will automatically pull a DHCP IP and register to Umbrella with this IP address.
+The VA automatically pulls a DHCP IP and register to Umbrella with this IP address.